 Median and Average Savings Account Balance in the U.S.

 Of the Americans who have savings accounts, the median balance of transactional accounts is $4,500.
-The average, or mean balance is $40,200.
+The average balance is $40,200.
 This is according to the Federal Reserve’s Survey of Consumer Finances, which is conducted every three years, most recently in 2016.

 Median Balance by Age